 Our employees want to know what we’re doing as a company to reduce our environmental impact, and they want to know what they can do to help.

-Our Environmental Sustainability Employee Network is a resource group made up of passionate employees around the world who are focused on reducing our company’s environmental impact.
+Our Environmental Sustainability Employee Network (ESEN) is a resource group made up of passionate employees around the world who are focused on reducing our company’s environmental impact.
 The network serves as a communication tool for employees to share ideas and activities, and it helps management give and receive information about our corporate sustainability goals and initiatives.

 Aligned with the goal of waste reduction, the ESEN has partnered with Global Procurement Services to increase employee knowledge of the financial and environmental benefits of eliminating Styrofoam use in our offices globally.
 In addition to employee participation, the ESEN also serves as a resource to business units looking to broaden their sustainability efforts.
 This year, the ESEN facilitated employee engagement and education of Global Realty Services’ increased implementation of onsite solar energy generation, supporting additional electric vehicle charging stations.

 All of these efforts will continue to expand internationally as employees seek more ways to positively impact our environment.